Our coaches

 What got you started?
 I needed to get off the sofa and do something.
 My mum started running aged 55 and was a massive inspiration.
 Mum brought me to Spartans and I love it!
 I’ve met so many amazing friends, and with support from fellow club members I have achieved distances I never thought were possible.

-Kerstin Weiner
+Kerstin Prior

 Running since 2011.